AmyNwoke/LeetCodeChallenges/README.md

 You may assume the two numbers do not contain any leading zero, except the number 0 itself.

 ### Approach
 The approach that we chose with this problem had to consider the addition, carry-forwards, length of numbers and different length numbers.
+With this many factors to consider we decided that a recursive program that uses branches to deal with the various possible scenarios would be the best approach.
+Our solution involved using if-else-if branches to handle the type of recursive call we needed to make.